 So what does a bride wear on her feet when she is wearing a fully bedazzled wedding gown?
 Nicholas Kirkwood platforms completed her look (with genuine hand-picked pearls, of course)—only the best oyster gems for this gal.
 Still, the bride called these pumps "the most comfortable bridal shoe ever," which leads us to believe that she's either a. lying, or b. is used to wearing seven-inch stilettos and that this was a nice break from reality.

 Her Bridesmaids Basically Wore Wedding Dresses

 The bride shared a snap of her sister in her bridesmaid attire.
 "My gorgeous sister Nadine wore @ramikadi to my wedding, I loved her dress!
 Can you believe she's my sister??
 We look nothing alike," she joked.
-TBH they do resemble each other because Nadine was wearing an ornately beaded, pale blue gown which dare we say looked a bit like a wedding dress?
+They do resemble each other because Nadine was wearing an ornately beaded, pale blue gown which, dare we say, looked a bit like a wedding dress?

 The Rest of Her Wedding Was Just as Fancy

-You know, just a casual sword used to cut your wedding cake which had a LIT chandelier inside of it, and thousands of flowers hanging from the ceiling—a few small touches, nbd.
+You know, just a casual sword used to cut your wedding cake which had a lit chandelier inside of it, and thousands of flowers hanging from the ceiling—a few small touches, no big deal.
 The edges of the venue consisted of ornately stacked flower walls, once again giving Kim and Kanye a run for their money.

 The bride shared on her Instagram, "For those who asked, the floral decorations at my wedding were done by @eventna.international I wanted something different, not a typical white/pastel floral wedding...I told them exactly what I wanted and they did an amazing job."
 Quite the over-the-top scene, but it definitely fits her aesthetic.